LOOSE-LIPS/loose-lips-2.0/src/routes/blog/picks-kozbers-70s-20s-poland/index.md

 banner:
   - imported/picks-kozbers-70s-20s-poland/image1157.jpeg
 description: >-
-  For this week&rsquo;s edition of Picks, we have a close friend of the Loose Lips family, a DJ, producer and member of the next-level psychedelic duo Bonasforsa, here he takes us on a &lsquo;lil weird historical journey, with a modern rebel anti-Communism touch.&rsquo; All the spotify-able tracks are gathered here.
+  For this week;s edition of Picks, we have a close friend of the Loose Lips family, a DJ, producer and member of the next-level psychedelic duo Bonasforsa, here he takes us on a &lsquo;lil weird historical journey, with a modern rebel anti-Communism touch.; All the spotify-able tracks are gathered here.
 Take it away, Kozber!
 I [...]Read More...
 published: true
 tags: feature
 featured: false